rladaga/mercourier/README.md

 To set up the bot and obtain the `ZULIP_EMAIL` and `ZULIP_API_KEY`, go to `Zulip` and click the configuration wheel next to your profile picture.
 Then, navigate to "Personal settings" → "Bots" → "Add a new bot".
 Select Generic bot as the bot type, enter a name and email of your choice, and click Add.
 Once created, you'll see the bot's `API KEY` and `BOT EMAIL`, which you need to add to the `config_secrets.py` file.

 Inside the `config_secrets.py` file, specify the repositories you want to monitor in the `repositories` list.
-Refer to `.config_secrets.example` for guidance on the correct format.
+Refer to `config_secrets.example.py` for guidance on the correct format.

 ## Installation